Oxfam and SEEP are pleased to announce the launch of the Practitioners' Learning Group (PLG) on Shifting Social Norms in the Economy at Scale!

 Join the Community of Practice on Social Norms

-The progress from the PLG will be disseminated widely and we aim to establish a Community of Practice around that topic in order to collaborate with interested individuals and organisations beyond the course of this learning journey.
+This PLG process and other learning processes organised by Market associates, etc. aim to begin to establish a Community of Practice around the topic of norms change in markets development programmes.
 If you are interested in joining the CoP, please let us know by sending an email to Claudia Canepa at firstname.lastname@example.org.

 Roselyn is passionate about poverty alleviation and in particular women’s empowerment.
 She has over 15 years experience of managing gender, women’s rights, youth and community development and hands on programming from design to evaluation.
 Rose has been involved in the social-development sector managing and coordinating multiyear projects since 2003 moving from the private sector straight into heading a network of local nongovernmental organizations working on food security and child rights.
 Her first years centered on financial and grants management She was instrumental in building capacity of local organizations from governance to grant management and strategy development.